 Costs for Garage Doors

-Standard garage doors in wood or steel will cost between $550 to $1,650 for a single door, and $800 to $2,500 for a double door.
+Standard prices for garage doors made of wood or steel fall between $550 to $1,650 for a single door, and $800 to $2,500 for a double door.
 Heavy-duty aluminum garage doors or those custom-made in an exotic wood could cost as much as $10,000.

 Bottom Line: Curb Appeal and Durability for Your Garage Doors

-When shopping for new garage doors, consider your home region's climate and how durable and strong you will need to be.
+When shopping for new garage doors, consider your home region's climate and how durable you'll need the replacement garage door to be.
 While steel is most common, for a wonderfully sturdy garage door, try a high-end aluminum option.